 9.4.3 Summary

-Editor's note: This section captures the conclusion of BS SBFD feasibility.

 For self-interference of FR1 LA BS, it can be concluded that the SBFD self-interference 1dB sensitivity degradation is achievable.
 It is assumed that LA scenarios are not sectorized deployments.

 For inter-site co-channel inter-subband interference, since the feasibility is deployment-dependent, RAN4 has provided the inter-site gNB-gNB CLI modelling used for coexistence study by considering unwanted emission and receiver selectivity modelling.